ManuelElizaldi/CoffeeATX/README.md

 ### Heres is a sample picture of the Dashboard but I encourage that you go visit the Tableau dashboard!
 ### How to read this dashboard:
-#### First,each circle is a coffee shop, the bigger the circle, the more reviews it has, this could indicate the popularity of the coffee shop.
+#### - Each circle is a coffee shop, the bigger the circle, the more reviews it has, this could indicate the popularity of the coffee shop.
-#### Second, the color of the circle indicates the price range, going from yellow to red.
+#### - The color of the circle indicates the price range, going from yellow to red.
 Yellow indicates a cheaper coffee shop and the more redish circles are more expensive.
 The prices are determined by the overall goods sold in the coffee shop and not the coffee they sell.
 ![Dashboard](/Data/dashboard.png)

 ### Opportunities for improvement: